Claremont-HvZ-Web-Team/claremontHvZ/README.md

     python manage.py runserver

 You can then access the site by directing your browser to `localhost:8000`.

-### Running unit tests

-To run our unit tests:

-    python manage.py test HVZ

-These tests will check registration, feeding, and permission scenarios.

 [1]: http://www.pip-installer.org/ "PyPI Package Manager"